apache/spark/UPDATING.md

 ### Standardize handling http exception in BigQuery

-Since BigQuery is the part of the GCP it was possible to simplify the code by handling the exceptions by usage of the `airflow.providers.google.cloud.hooks.base.CloudBaseHook.catch_http_exception` decorator however it changes exceptions raised by the following methods:
+Since BigQuery is the part of the GCP it was possible to simplify the code by handling the exceptions by usage of the `airflow.providers.google.common.hooks.base.GoogleBaseHook.catch_http_exception` decorator however it changes exceptions raised by the following methods:
 * `airflow.providers.google.cloud.hooks.bigquery.BigQueryBaseCursor.run_table_delete` raises `AirflowException` instead of `Exception`.
 * `airflow.providers.google.cloud.hooks.bigquery.BigQueryBaseCursor.create_empty_dataset` raises `AirflowException` instead of `ValueError`.